EDCD/EDDI/SpeechResponder/Variables.md

 The criminal record  and derived properties of commander is available under the *criminalrecord* object.

-  - *criminalrecord* - list of minor faction records, detailing bond & bounty claims, and fine and bounties incurred
+  - *criminalrecord* - list of minor faction records, detailing voucher claims, fines, and bounties incurred
-  - *claims* - total credits for all unredeemed bond and bounty rewards
+  - *claims* - estimated final credits for all unredeemed bounty voucher and combat bond rewards, after known current voucher modifiers.
+Pending claim values do not subtract NPC crew wages.
-  - *fines* - total credits for all unpaid fines incurred
+  - *fines* - total journal credits for all unpaid fines incurred, including any reductions already applied by the game
-  - *bounties* - total credits for all unpaid bounties incurred
+  - *bounties* - total journal credits for all unpaid bounties incurred, including any reductions already applied by the game
+  - *powerplaybountybonus* - current Powerplay bounty voucher bonus as a decimal multiplier, for example 0.10 for +10%, or null when inactive.
+This applies when the bounty is claimed and only in your power's territory.
+  - *powerplaycrimereduction* - current Powerplay fine and bounty reduction as a decimal multiplier, for example 0.50 for -50%, or null when inactive.
+This applies when the crime is committed and only in your power's territory.
   - *orbitalpriority* - true when orbital stations are prioritized over planetary for station selection
   - *shiptargets* - list of ships targeted within the current system.